corda/corda-gradle-plugins/cordapp-cpk2/README.md

 ## External Tasks.

 - `jar`: This is the standard `Jar` task created by Gradle's `java-library` plugin, and then enhanced by Bnd's `builder` plugin to create an OSGi bundle.

-- `cpk`: This task creates a `.cpk` file with the output from `jar` as its "main" jar.
-The contents of the jar's `runtimeClasspath` configuration is added to the CPK's `lib/` folder, except for those jars which have been declared as either a `cordapp`, `cordaProvided`, `cordaEmbedded` or `cordaRuntimeOnly` dependency.
+The contents of the `runtimeClasspath` configuration is added to the jar's `META-INF/privatelib` folder, except for those jars which have been declared as either a `cordapp`, `cordaProvided`, `cordaEmbedded` or `cordaRuntimeOnly` dependency.

-The `jar` and `cpk` tasks are both automatic dependencies of Gradle's `assemble` task.
+The `jar` task is an automatic dependency of Gradle's `assemble` task.

 ## Internal Tasks.